Azure-Samples/azure-servicebus-messaging-samples/common/Main.md

-#Relay Samples Main.cs
+#Messaging Samples Main.cs

-All Relay samples include a shared C# file, [Main.cs](Main.cs) that resides in the "common" repository folder.
+All Messaging samples include a shared C# file, [Main.cs](Main.cs) that resides in the "common" repository folder.
 It implements a class <code>AppEntryPoint</code> with a static <code>Main</code> method that the CLR picks up as the main entry point for the app.